This post may contain affiliate links. Please read our disclosure.

 How low-carb pasta is made

-Low-carb pasta is typically made of alternative flour sources such as beans or chickpeas, yam (Shirataki), or vegetables that are very high in dietary fibers (which are indigestible and don’t affect blood sugars).
+Low-carb pasta is typically made of alternative flour sources such as beans or chickpeas, yam (Shirataki), or vegetables that are very high in dietary fiber (which are indigestible and only affect blood sugars minimally).

-This means that some types of low-carb pasta are high in protein instead of high in carbs.
+This means that some types of low-carb pasta are high in protein rather than in carbs.
 Because protein and carbs have the same amount of calories per gram (4 calories per gram), most low-carb pasta has similar or only slightly fewer calories than regular pasta.

-Because of the high fiber content and alternative flours (such as beans) used in many low-carb pasta brands, consuming large amounts can lead to gastric discomfort.
+Because many low-carb pasta brands use high-fiber ingredients and alternative flours (such as beans), consuming large amounts can lead to gastric discomfort.
 Start with a small serving and see how your body reacts.

-I usually only eat half a serving (1 oz. dry low-carb pasta) since I find this to be an appropriate amount for main meals, and I have no gastric issues when eating low-carb pasta.
+I usually eat only half a serving (1 oz. dry low-carb pasta) because it’s an appropriate amount for main meals, and I have no gastric issues with low-carb pasta.

 How I ranked the different brands

-Regular full-carb pasta generally has 43 grams of carbs per serving (with a serving being 2 oz.), and rarely any fiber of significance unless you choose a high-fiber brand.
+Regular full-carb pasta generally has 43 grams of carbs per serving (2 oz) and rarely has any fiber of significance unless you choose a high-fiber brand.

 The low-carb brands included in this review all have less than 25 grams of net carbs per serving.

 Net carbs are calculated as the total carb amount minus the total fiber content.
-We look at net carbs and not total carbs since fibers won’t get converted into glucose and therefore don’t impact blood sugars.
+We look at net carbs, not total carbs, since fiber won’t be converted into glucose and therefore doesn’t affect blood sugar.

 I have given each brand a score from 1-5 based on:

-4. How does it impact my blood sugar? (this can differ from person to person)
+- How does it impact my blood sugar?
+(This can differ from person to person)

-I have listed the brands based on the net carbs per serving, from lowest to highest.
+I have listed the brands by net carbs per serving, from lowest to highest.

 Miracle Noodles